jmespath-community/jmespath.site/README.rst

   $ pip install -r requirements.txt

 You're now all set to start working on the JMESPath site.
-Note that if you want to exist the virtualenv environment once you're done working on the JMESPath site, you can just run "deactivate", which will deactivate your virtual environment.
+Note that if you want to exit the virtualenv environment once you're done working on the JMESPath site, you can just run "deactivate", which will deactivate your virtual environment.